 Today’s recorded music surely gives much more scope for contemplation and understanding of a musical work than any live performance ever can.

-To investigate the enduring power of the live performance, and to embrace the physical nature of the performer, I have commissioned pieces from three composers whose work embraces both the musical and the physical.
+To investigate the enduring power of the live performance, and to embrace the physical nature of the performer, I have commissioned pieces from composers whose work embraces both the musical and the physical.
 Jennifer Walshe, Simon Steen-Andersen and Niels Rønsholdt are three of the most exciting composers writing for notes and bodies, bringing notions of performance and physicality back in to the frame of live music making.
+Their solo-pieces comprise the first part of Solo-Act:

 Simon Steen-Andersen: Asthma (22’)